magnarok49/TTK4255/README.md

 ### Camera calibration

-Computes the calibration matrix for camera.
+Computes the calibration matrix and distortion parameters for camera.
 The following needs to be specified as input arguments for the script when running it.
  + Path to folder containing pictures of checkerboard
  + size of side of each square on board
  + Amounts of inner corners vertically (amount of squares -1)